sowndv02/AssignmentPRJ301/readme.md

 ![screencapture-localhost-14014-User-Profile-2022-07-27-13_10_10](https://github.com/sowndv02/AssignmentPRJ301/blob/504eb76edb0c1b8ebf728f94eee747631b935a33/img/Web%20capture_3-8-2023_13441_localhost.jpeg)

+- Next is user can forgot password.
+User can submit a request for a new password.
+The system will send an OTP to their email
+![screencapture-localhost-14014-User-Profile-2022-07-27-13_10_10]

+- Next, users who do not have an account can register a new account.
+![screencapture-localhost-14014-User-Profile-2022-07-27-13_10_10]

 - Next is the admin page that will display the number of orders by month, total users, total revenue, total orders, total suppliers, total products, total shippers, total products sold, and total feedback from customers.
 And pending orders (new orders).
 New customers and top 5 customers with the largest usage amount